WG21-SG14/flat_containers/proposals/D0460_flat_containers.md

 [P0038R0 - Flat Containers](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/p0038r0.html).
 Flat containers are a heterogenous set of containers similar to `map` or `set` but which are not node-based.
-The primary purposes are to achieve better performance for small-medium element counts (a dozen to several hundreds) where CPU cache access patterns dominate performance.
+The primary purposes are to achieve better performance for small-medium element counts (a dozen to several hundreds) where CPU cache access patterns dominate performance and where in-order traversal of elements is essential, e.g. when algorithms like `set_union` are required.
 This proposal answers outstanding questions in P0038R0 and provides proposed wording for `flat_map`, `flat_set`, `flat_multimap`, and `flat_multiset`.

 Design
 ===